Director of Donnelly Centre | Call for Applications

 Applications are invited for position of Director of the Donnelly Centre for Cellular and Biomolecular Research (Donnelly Centre), Temerty Faculty of Medicine, University of Toronto.
 The successful candidate must be eligible for a tenure stream appointment at the rank of Professor.
 The appointment as Director will be for a 5-year term effective January 1, 2022, renewable following a favourable review.

-The successful candidate will have a PhD in a life science or a relevant field.
+The successful candidate will have a PhD or equivalent degree in a life science or a relevant field.
 They must demonstrate an exceptional record of excellence in research, teaching, and leadership.
 We seek candidates whose research and teaching interests complement and strengthen the Donnelly Centre’s existing strengths.
 Candidates will have an established international reputation and will be expected to sustain and lead innovative and independent research at the highest international level and to maintain a competitive externally-funded research program.
 Candidates must also have demonstrated excellence in teaching in a degree-granting program at graduate and undergraduate levels and have significant experience as an effective mentor.

 In addition to the submitted research statement and strong endorsements by referees of high international standing, the successful candidate must show excellence in research and be an internationally-recognized scholar as evidenced by a record of sustained high-impact publications in leading internationally-recognized journals, presentations and leadership at significant conferences, distinguished awards and accolades for research activity, and other noteworthy activities that contribute to the visibility and prominence of the discipline.